A pictured installation guide for Symantec Encryption Management Server.

 16. Setup the Administrator account.

-18. Provide the mail servers address for sending the mails to.
+18. If you are going to be Provide the mail servers address for sending the mails to.

 21. Backup the Organization Key, which will sign generated Keys and encrypt your Server Backups.

 Having a backup of the Organization Key is critical.
 All backups are encrypted using this ignition key.
 Ensure a passphrase is entered to protect the key.

 In the unlikely event that the passphrase to the Ignition Key is forgotten, having access to the Organization Key and its passphrase will unlock the Ignition key.

 The Keypair of the Organization Key is required for this operation:

 Make sure to store this keypair in a secure location.

 When restoring a backup from this server you'll need the Organization Key the Backup was encrypted to.
 Otherwise the Backup won't be readable.

 22. And finally you will see the Confirmation Summary page.
 Click Done if all the information looks correct: